 The past year, prompted by the COVID pandemic, we switched from international travel to domestic road tripping, and we gravitated to the National Parks.
-So far in 2020 and 2021 we’ve made 17 visits to eight US National Parks in Utah, Arizona, Nevada, California and Colorado.
+Between 2020 and 2022 we made 17 visits to eight US National Parks in Utah, Arizona, Nevada, California and Colorado.
 An $80 Annual Pass for the National Parks pays for itself very quickly!

 Our favorite park is Arches National Park.
 I visited three times with kids and once solo and, going into our first visit, knew nothing about the park other than that it was supposed to be beautiful.
 What we discovered was that it was easy and absolutely perfect for kids of any age, as many of the best arches are very short walks from parking areas.
 There are moderate and long hikes for adventurous families, but it’s also great for families with toddlers and young kids, with rocks to play on everywhere.
 Here’s where we stayed, what we did and what we recommend for families at Arches National Park Utah.

 Arches National Park Utah is open 365 days a year, 24 hours a day.
 As with most of the world’s tourist sites, spring and fall are optimal times to visit – you have generally good weather and fewer people around.
 Having said that, Arches is less than four hours from Salt Lake City and the weekends in the spring and fall can still be crowded.
 What you’ll find:

 Arches NP is cold in the winter and they get snow periodically.
 Temperatures are in the 20s, 30s and 40s.
 The upside: you’ll have some arches to yourself, and room rates are far more affordable.
 And weekends aren’t bad at all, so it’s safe to visit any day of the week and head into the park any time of day.